unfoldingWord/uw-content-validation/src/demos/book-package-check/README.md

   //  -- those fields are not necessary (or normal) here extractLength='15' // Default is 10
   maximumSimilarMessages='4' // Default is 3 -- 0 means don't suppress
+  // Ignore 450 "TN Resource container link should have '*' language code with (not 'en')" as tC can't handle it yet! ignorePriorityNumberList='[450]'
   />
 ```